kazeburo/mackerel-plugin-axslog/README.md

 # mackerel-plugin-axslog

-mackerel-plugin-accesslog alternative.
-This allow to change response time and status label in log.
+mackerel-plugin-accesslog alternative with great perfomance. axslog supports JSON and LTSV formated log and allows to change response time and status label in log.

-And also support JSON and LTSV formated log.
+blog Entry(in japanese): https://kazeburo.hatenablog.com/entry/2019/04/05/093000

 ## Usage